Numerical universal solutions in $a$-gauge in open string field theory: Some numerical data for solutions

 \subsection{The validity of solutions in $a$-gauge}

-As consistency checks of obtained solutions in $a$-gauge, we evaluated the out-of-$a$-gauge equations (\ref{eq:outofgauge}) for $-1\le a\le 1$ or (\ref{eq:outofgaugehat}) for $-1\le \hat{a}=1/a \le 1$.
-Here, we show plots of the absolute value of the lowest level of them: $|\Delta_{a}[\Psi_{a}]|$ or $|\Delta_{\hat a}[\varPsi_{\hat{a}}]|$ in Fig.~\ref{fig:DeltaaT} for the tachyon vacuum solution, Fig.~\ref{fig:DeltaaD} for the ``double brane'' solution, and Fig.~\ref{fig:DeltaaG} for the ``ghost brane'' solution.\\
+As consistency checks of the solutions obtained in $a$-gauge, we evaluated the out-of-$a$-gauge equations in Eq.~(\ref{eq:outofgauge}) for $-1\le a\le 1$ or Eq.~(\ref{eq:outofgaugehat}) for $-1\le \hat{a}=1/a \le 1$.
+Here, we show plots of the absolute value of the lowest level of them, $|\Delta_{a}[\Psi_{a}]|$ or $|\Delta_{\hat a}[\varPsi_{\hat{a}}]|$, in Fig.~\ref{fig:DeltaaT} for the tachyon vacuum solution, Fig.~\ref{fig:DeltaaD} for the ``double brane'' solution, and Fig.~\ref{fig:DeltaaG} for the ``ghost brane'' solution.\\